Mark L. Jewell, MD

 Dr. Jewell is recognized internationally as one of the world's leading plastic surgeons.
 He's an innovator who combines artistry and surgical expertise to create customized results tailored to the unique needs of each patient.Get to Know Dr. Jewell

-In our Eugene practice, facelift begins with carefully placed incisions.
-The incision starts just above the ear and continues downward along the inside margin of the ear, which makes it well hidden.
+Dr. Jewell begins each facelift with a carefully placed incision that starts just above each ear and continues down along the inside margin of the ear, which makes it well hidden.
 For some patients, the incision stops here.
 This is called a limited or “short scar” facelift.

 In some patients with laxity and banding of the neck, a very small incision, concealed beneath the chin, allows the vertical bands to be surgically manipulated for a smoothing effect and correction of fat pockets.
 Advancements in closing incisions have further improved the results.